Updated: April 17, 2023 - 6 min read

 Knowing your wireframe lingo will really help you up your game when talking to designers…

-The absolute most basic form of wireframe, and are the very first step anyone on the team will take in developing the look and structure of the interface.
-The focus here is less on the final placement of individual elements, but to try to capture the initial idea for the user flow.
-Low fidelity wireframes are often crude, sometimes scribbled, but they’re a vital first step on the journey towards a final product.
+The absolute most basic form of a wireframe is the very first step anyone on the team will take in developing the look and structure of the interface.
+The focus here is less on the final placement of individual elements but on trying to capture the initial idea for the user flow.
+Low-fidelity wireframes are often crude, and sometimes scribbled, but they’re a vital first step on the journey toward a final product.